microvm/microvm-tutorial/docs/langimpl/interact.rst

-Using the API, the client can to introspect the execution state of each of its frames, see the values of local variables, and even replace existing frames with new frames for new functions (this is called on-stack replacement, or OSR).
+Using the API, the client can to introspect the execution state of each of its frames, see the values of local variables, and even replace existing frames with new frames for new functions (this is called *on-stack replacement*, or OSR).

 The trap handler is a great opportunity for the client to do many things.
 The clever placement of ``TRAP`` instructions and the implementation of the trap